Chair’s Introduction

 Corporate Governance Report

-The Board is pleased to report how it has applied the principles and complied with the provisions of the Code in line with best practice and in view of the size of the Company.
+The Board is pleased to report how it has applied the principles and complied with the provisions of the Code in line with best practice and in view of the size of the Group.
 This Report sets out how it has complied with the individual provisions and applied the ‘spirit’ of the UK Corporate Governance Code 2018 as a whole and explains any areas of non-compliance with the provisions of the Code.
 The UK Corporate Governance Code 2018 is available from the Financial Reporting Council at www.frc.org.uk.

 Overview: Application of the UK Corporate Governance Code 2018 (the ‘Code’)